microsoft/wpa/.github/analyst_guide_summary.md

 # Summary functions

 This section describes the use of  summary functions.
-These functions allow you to compare averages for many Workplace Analytics metrics, across the groups defined by an organizational attribute.
+These functions allow you to compare averages across the groups defined by an organizational attribute, for many Workplace Analytics metrics.

 ## Averages for key metrics